Follow TV Tropes

 Returning Home

 The date is 20 February 1968, in the city of New Bordeaux, Louisiana.
 Lincoln Clay, freshly returned from his service in Vietnam, sits on a bench outside the train station.
 After chatting with an older veteran about war experiences, Lincoln's stepbrother Ellis Robinson pulls up to meet him in Lincoln's dearly-beloved muscle car, a black Samson Drifter.
+Both youngsters are absolutely overjoyed to see each other again, sharing a warm embrace and a cold beer.
+They decide to head back to Sammy's Bar in Delray Hollow, where Sammy is waiting to welcome Lincoln home.

 As they drive to Sammy's bar, the two discuss what's been happening in New Bordeaux since Lincoln has been away.
 Ellis notes that he has been involved in selling marijuana thanks to two locals that have since moved to Empire Bay, who have now planned to move into heroin and let him in on it.
-Sammy refused to get involved in the trade of heroin, so Ellis has been looking to get into the business via his and Lincoln's friend Giorgi, the son of the Don of New Bordeaux, Sal Marcano.
-Lincoln figures Sal isn't going to agree to such a thing either, and that aside, the heroin trade may just be too intense for Ellis anyway.
+Sammy refused to get involved in the heroin trade, so Ellis has been looking to get into the business himself.
+He has reached out to their friend Giorgi, who is the son of Salvatore "Sal" Marcano, the Don of the Marcano crime family.
+Lincoln figures Sal isn't going to agree to such a thing either, so Ellis plans to sell only in the French Ward, which is run by Giorgi's uncle Lou Marcano.
+That aside, Lincoln reminds Ellis that the heroin trade is a very serious business.

 The Haitian Question

-With this in hand, Lincoln returns to Sammy's and demands an explanation.
-Sammy reluctantly tells Lincoln that the Haitians have been not only been robbing the locals, but have been sabotaging the Black Mob's crooked lottery racket, which in turn has left them three months behind on the kickback they owe to Sal Marcano.
+With this in hand, Lincoln returns to Sammy's bar and demands an explanation.
+Sammy reluctantly tells Lincoln that the Haitians have been not only been robbing the locals, but they have sabotaged the Black mob's crooked lottery racket, which in turn has left them three months behind on the kickback they owe to Sal Marcano.
 Lincoln decides to head down to the Haitians' base of operations and take out their man in charge, figuring the gang will be broken up with the death of their leader.
-Sammy directs Lincoln and Ellis to a shanty town out in the Bayou Fantom, a remnant of the days when salt was mined in the bayou before the Great Depression.
+Sammy directs Lincoln and Ellis to a shanty town out in Bayou Fantom, a remnant of the days when salt was mined in the bayou before the Great Depression.
 The Haitians have set up shop there, and they are led by a man by the name of Baka.

 As Lincoln tears back through the town to his Drifter, he and Ellis manage to flee the angered Haitians.
 On the drive back to Delray Hollow, Ellis wonders aloud what they'll do when Sammy inevitably passes, but Lincoln chooses to avoid the question.
 Returning back to Sammy's and reporting on their success, Sammy is at least for now satisfied to have the Haitians off their backs.
 Turning focus onto how to pay Sal back on their owed money, Sammy reports that Sal has actually asked to meet with Lincoln personally at the Retroussé Yacht Club, as he has arranged something that will settle things between him and the Black Mob.